Get follow-along PBIX example

 You can adjust the Minimum chart width value in the Chart settings section to determine at which point the data is still being rendered before it collapses or changes format to better adapt to the new size.
 Just be careful to not make it too small or the charts will look too squeezed together.
 Like with everything, you need to strike the right balance.

 Another feature to further customize your tables is the Group functionality.
-For example, you can use it show both year-to-date and monthly results in the same visual.
+For example, you can use it to show both year-to-date and monthly results in the same visual.
 In our example, we insert our Period calculation field into the Group placeholder.
 Period calculation is the data field that contains all the period options.
 This is much faster than having a lot of separate visuals to present fresh information since Power BI now only triggers one query.

 Similarly, instead of using month versus year-to-date values in your tables, you could just insert certain elements from your calendar dimension for a different view of your data.